STATE OF MONTANA, PLAINTIFF AND RESPONDENT, v. ADAM WEINBERGER, DEFENDANT AND APPELLANT.

 The State claims in its petition for rehearing that the majority opinion in this case “substantially abrogated Montana‘s statutory felony murder rule.”
 That contention is far overstated, if not outlandish.

 In State v.
 Morran (1957), 131 Mont.
-17, 306 P.2d 679, the jury was instructed that if two or more persons conspire to commit a felony and a death happens in the prosecution of the common object, all are quilty of the homicide.
+17, 306 P.2d 679, the jury was instructed that if two or more persons conspire to commit a felony and a death happens in the prosecution of the common object, all are guilty of the homicide.
 Again the issue of cause is not debated in Morran, and the instruction in that case was in accord with the statute defining felony murder.
 Morran was a case where the defendant entered into a conspiracy or common design with other persons to commit the crime of arson, and while the crime of arson was being committed, one of the conspirators was killed.
 Our Court held that there the felony murder rule applied.
 Morran was an accomplice within the meaning of the statute.

 The majority in this case are accused by the State of “shotgun recitation of inapplicable authority and misinterpretation of authority that is applicable.”
 For an example, it attacks our citation of 2 Wharton‘s Criminal Law (14th ed.)
 221, § 149, as not supporting our opinion.
 The whole of that paragraph follows:

-"Killing by person other than felon.
-Although a given felon is not the actual killer, he is nevertheless responsible for the homicide — and hence, murder — if his cofelon was the actual killer.
+”Killing by person other than felon.
+Although a given felon is not the actual killer, he is nevertheless responsible for the homicide—and hence, murder—if his cofelon was the actual killer.
 However, a felon is not responsible for a homicide caused by some other person.
-It is not the purpose of the felony-murder rule to foist authorship of a homicide upon a felon; the purpose is merely to clothe the felon's act of killing with malice."
-2 Wharton's Criminal Law (14th ed.)
+It is not the purpose of the felony-murder rule to foist authorship of a homicide upon a felon; the purpose is merely to clothe the felon‘s act of killing with malice.”
+2 Wharton‘s Criminal Law (14th ed.)
 221, § 149.
 (Emphasis added.)

 We resubmit that citation of authority as fully in accord with the holding of the majority in this case.

 The final contention of the State is that the majority inserted its judgment for that of the jury in determining that the evidence was insufficient to sustain the conviction.
-Whether the evidence is sufficient to sustain a criminal conviction is a question of law, an issue that was raised by the defendant in this case.
-Our duty as a court is to examine the evidence to determine the legal sufficiency of that evidence.
-The majority opinion demonstrates the lack of sufficiency for all the world to see, so that he who runs may read.
-We would be abandoning our duty of appellate review if, because a jury had decided otherwise, we overlooked a record where the evidence to sustain the conviction was insufficient as a matter of law.
+Whether the evidence is sufficient to sustain a criminal conviction is a question of law, an issue that was raised by the

 Let remittitur issue forthwith.

-SHEEHY, SHEA and HARRISON, JJ., concur.
+MR. JUSTICES SHEEHY, SHEA and HARRISON concur.

-MORRISON, Justice, specially concurring.
+MR. JUSTICE MORRISON, specially concurring.

 I concur in the denial of petition for rehearing.
 However, I wish to comment upon an aspect of the State‘s argument.